dimdub34/otreeSharedApps/ReadMe.md

 ---

+### **Mach IV Test**

+This repository provides an oTree implementation of the Mach IV Test, a classic instrument developed to assess Machiavellianism as a personality trait.
+Participants respond to statements about manipulation, morality, and interpersonal trust, producing a global score of Machiavellian orientation.

+📄 **Reference**:

+Christie, R., & Geis, F. (1970).
+Studies in Machiavellianism.
+Academic Press.

+🔍 **Key Findings**:

+- Higher Machiavellianism is associated with more strategic and manipulative social behavior.
+- The scale is widely used to study distrust, cynical beliefs, and instrumental decision-making.
+- In behavioral settings, Mach scores are often linked to lower cooperation and stronger self-interest.

+---

+### **HEXACO Personality Inventory**

+This repository provides an oTree implementation of the HEXACO personality framework, measuring six broad dimensions:
+Honesty-Humility, Emotionality, eXtraversion, Agreeableness, Conscientiousness, and Openness to Experience.
+The questionnaire is used to profile socio-behavioral tendencies and connect personality to experimental choices.

+📄 **Reference**:

+Lee, K., & Ashton, M. C. (2004).
+Psychometric Properties of the HEXACO Personality Inventory.
+Multivariate Behavioral Research, 39(2), 329-358.

+🔍 **Key Findings**:

+- The Honesty-Humility factor improves prediction of unethical and exploitative behavior.
+- HEXACO dimensions are informative for cooperation, prosociality, and conflict styles.
+- The model provides a robust alternative to Big Five-based personality measurement.

+---

+### **Short Dark Triad Test (SD3)**

+This repository provides an oTree implementation of the Short Dark Triad (SD3), a brief measure of Machiavellianism, narcissism, and psychopathy.
+Participants answer 27 items and obtain separate subscale scores for each dark trait dimension.

+📄 **Reference**:

+Jones, D. N., & Paulhus, D. L. (2014).
+Introducing the Short Dark Triad (SD3): A Brief Measure of Dark Personality Traits.
+Assessment, 21(1), 28-41.

+🔍 **Key Findings**:

+- The SD3 captures three distinct but related socially aversive personality traits.
+- Machiavellianism, narcissism, and psychopathy predict different forms of competitive and exploitative behavior.
+- The short format is practical for experiments while preserving good psychometric quality.

+---

 ## Slider Task

 This repository provides an oTree implementation of the Slider Task, originally developed by Gill & Prowse (2012)